SysKitTeam/docs-point/docs/governance-and-automation/workspace-review/setup-workspace-review.md

 # Configure Workspace Review

-The **Workspace Review** policy helps you maintain control over your Microsoft 365 workspaces by **regularly asking workspace owners to confirm the access, activity, and security of their workspaces**.
-This policy includes a **privacy and sensitivity review, broader governance policies, and introduces smarter, recommendation-driven tasks**.
+The Workspace Review policies help you maintain control of your Microsoft 365 workspaces by having workspace owners regularly confirm access, activity, and security.
+The policies also support privacy, sensitivity reviews, and smarter, recommendation-driven tasks.

-Admins can define custom workspace review policies that trigger during specified review cycles, ensuring that workspace owners regularly evaluate their workspaces for inactivity, privacy requirements, sensitivity labels, permissions given, or ownership level.
+Admins can define custom workspace review policies that trigger during specified review cycles, ensuring workspace owners regularly evaluate their workspaces for inactivity, privacy requirements, sensitivity labels, permissions granted, or ownership levels.

 Here's a quick overview of what setting up and using the Workspace Review looks like: